mpolden/jarvis2/docs/WIDGETS.md

 avinor
 ------
-Displays future flights for the configured destionation.
+Displays future flights for the configured destination.
 This widget uses [data provided by Avinor](http://www.avinor.no/avinor/trafikk/50_Flydata).

 ```python